UzKhan2/Image-Sorter/README.md

 # Image-Sorter
-Sorts Images based on MetaData
+A program to sort folders based on metadata, such as location or date taken.